ClericPy/ichrome/README.md

 async def main():
-    # If there is an existing daemon, such as `python -m ichrome`, the `async with AsyncChromeDaemon` context can be omitted.
     async with AsyncChromeDaemon(headless=0, disable_image=False) as cd:
         # index: 0=current activate tab, 1=tab 1, None=new tab, $URL=new tab for url
         async with cd.connect_tab(index=0, auto_close=True) as tab: